microsoft/playwright/docs/development/click.md

     <span><i>one</i><b>two</b></span>
     ```

-    We retrieve the actual visible regions of the target element and click at the visible part.
+    Playwright retrieves the actual visible regions of the target element and clicks at the visible part.

   - Inline element is wrapped to the next line.

-    We retrieve the actual visible regions of the target element and click at one of the inline boxes.
+    Playwright retrieves the actual visible regions of the target element and clicks at one of the inline boxes.

   - Element is rotated with transform.